Don’t Skip the Rabbit Food

 I knew they weren’t poisonous and thought if he liked them, maybe I could make something from them.
 After tasting them, I felt they tasted close to parsley and believe that they could be dried, ground up and used in place of parsley, however, I did not plant enough basil plants this year to make enough basil pesto and as some pesto’s are made with parsley, I decided to try and make pesto with carrot greens.

 My sweet husband, when I mentioned this, looked at me a little weird and went about his business, but hey, I had to try.
-I changed my regular recipe a little mainly just adding some balsamic vinaigrette, but all in all, I like it alot.
+I changed my regular recipe a little, mainly just adding some balsamic vinaigrette, but all in all, I like it alot.

-Ingredients; 3 cups firmly packed carrot tops (stems and all), 2/3 cups walnuts, 2/3 cups grated Parmesan or Romano cheese (I have used both and either is fine), 1/2 cup olive oil (here is where you want to spend the money on a nice organic olive oil, it will make all the difference), 4 cloves of garlic minced, 1/2-1 tsp salt, 1/4 pepper and 2 Tbsp (more if wanted) of balsamic vinaigrette (take care when picking this as well, some are much better than others).
+Ingredients; 3 cups firmly packed carrot tops (stems and all), 2/3 cups walnuts, 2/3 cups grated Parmesan or Romano cheese (I have used both and either is fine), 1/2 cup olive oil (here is where you want to spend the money on a nice tasty olive oil, it will make all the difference), 4 cloves of garlic minced, 1/2-1 tsp salt, 1/4 pepper and 2 Tbsp (more if wanted) of balsamic vinaigrette (take care when picking this as well, some are much better than others).

 How to; Combine everything in the food processor, stopping to scrape the sides if need be.
 This makes about 2 half-pint or 1 pint jar worth and can be frozen in the jars or for a more single serving method, freeze about 2 Tbsp in each slot of a ice cube tray, preferably metal, then freeze the tray.
 Once frozen, pop the cubes out and store together in a container.
 Use 1 cube for every cup of cooked pasta or rice.